 While it can come as a shock to some, plastic and glass storage containers are not wholly interchangeable.
 Each material provides unique benefits when it comes to organizing the kitchen.
+Whether you’re choosing materials based on aesthetics, longevity, accessibility, or functionality, it’s important to familiarize yourself with the pros and cons of your food storage containers.
 If you’re unsure which container makes sense for you and your home, it might be time to draw up some conclusions on why these two materials outperform one another in different ways.

 Below are our comparisons between glass vs. plastic containers to help you decide which is truly a better option for your kitchen.